USDA-SCINet/scinet-site/sn_collections/_workshops/bioinfo-foundations/galaxy-pipelines.md

     - Alignment file : dataset collection
     - Specify strand information * RF
     - Gene annotation file: A GFF/GTF file in your history - automatically selects the annotation file, but always double check.
+    - Create gene-length file: Yes
     - Does the input have read pairs?
 Yes, paired end, but count them as a single fragment
 3. Run the tool.

 ### Differential Gene Expression Analysis

-After read alignment and read counting, differental expression analysis is performed with [DESeq2](https://bioconductor.org/packages//release/bioc/html/DESeq2.html).
+After read alignment and read counting, differential expression analysis is performed with [DESeq2](https://bioconductor.org/packages//release/bioc/html/DESeq2.html).
 This identifies genes whose expression differ significantly between factors (mutant vs. wildtype samples)

 DESeq2 normalizes count data, estimates dispersion across replicates, and tests for differential expression between defined conditions.
 In Galaxy, we will use the tool DESeq2 and manually assign samples to experimental conditions.